hezmondo/MicroJinn/mjinn guide for mysql console and maria.md

-### Basic localhost mysql commands in the terminal and in a windows mysql console
+### running mysql commands in linux terminal or windows mysql console - last updated 25 Dec 2020

-These instructions are for Linux but most of this works fine in a powershell window in Windows
+These instructions are for linux but most of this works fine in a powershell window in Windows

-Open a terminal anywhere, **if you cannot get into MySQL 8.0 as root (unknown) password, see latest advice below**
+Open a terminal anywhere

+**if you cannot get into MySQL 8.0 as root (unknown) password, see latest advice below**

 I read somewhere that you should **not really use root to connect to MySQL server**.
 It is good practice to create a new user (such as peter or roger) with typical DBA privileges and a suitable password, to use to connect from Jinn and into workbench.